ACCORD-NWP/tactus/docs/markdown_docs/e923_update.md

-#PURPOSE:
+# Original instructions:

-Utility e923_update serves for updating roughness fields in e923 clim files from SURFEX, i.e. using GMTED2010 topography and ECOCLIMAP physiography.
+Utility e923\_update serves for updating roughness fields in e923 clim files from SURFEX, i.e. using GMTED2010 topography and ECOCLIMAP physiography.
 As a preparatory step, climake for target domain must be run, delivering PGD file and preliminary clim files.